knice/inquiry.ucsc.edu/source/_articles/2018-19/books.md

 ## Dream Theory

 <figure>
-{% img 2018/emergence-of-dreaming.jpg alt:"The Emergence of Dreaming" %}
+{% asset 2018/emergence-of-dreaming.jpg alt:"The Emergence of Dreaming" %}
 </figure>

 “Our minds are restless,” said [**G. William Domhoff**](https://sociology.ucsc.edu/faculty/singleton.php?&singleton=true&cruz_id=domhoff), UC Santa Cruz distinguished professor emeritus of sociology and psychology.
 During waking hours, this is obvious: Our thoughts flit between current tasks to future errands or past problems.
 As it turns out, our minds do something similar when we sleep.